 - Your business prominence in relation to the query

-Follow these nine steps to have your Google My Business profile rank in Google Search and Maps.
+Follow these nine steps to have your Google Business Profile profile rank in Google Search and Maps.

 Step 1: Claim & Verify Your Listing

 Your business might show up on Google Business Profile whether or not you claim it.
 But if you want to manage and take ownership of your listing, then you need to claim and verify it.
 If you don’t, then you won’t be able to optimize your profile and get it ranking.

 If your business already exists on Google Business Profile, you’ll click on “Own this business?” and then follow the steps to claim it.
 Google will then verify your identification via postcard.

 NAP stands for name, address, and phone number.
 Keeping your business’ NAP information consistent across the web is a major ranking factor for search engines.
 It’ll give your Google Business Profile Profile a boost, too!